PoisotLab/manuscript-template/manuscript.md

 used a corrected version of connectance, defined as

 $$Co^\star=\frac{L-c_m}{T\times B-c_m} \,.$${#eq:cstar}

+## This is a subsection

+This takes values between 0 (the network has the minimal number of interactions) and 1 (all species are connected), but is robust to variations in species richness.

+## This is another subsection

 This takes values between 0 (the network has the minimal number of interactions) and 1 (all species are connected), but is robust to variations in species